 ATLAS is a particle physics experiment at the Large Hadron Collider at CERN.
-The ATLAS detector is designed to search for new discoveries in the collisions of protons at extraordinarily high energies.
+The ATLAS detector is designed to search for new physics in the collisions of protons at extraordinarily high energies.

 CMS is one of the four particle physics experiments at the Large Hadron Collider at CERN.

-LHCb is one of the four main experiments at the Large Hadron Collider at CERN LHCb was built in a cavern 100m below ground near Ferney-Voltaire in France
+LHCb is one of the four main experiments at the Large Hadron Collider at CERN with the purpose to study CP violation and rare decays of beauty and charm hadrons

 The search for new phenomena in